gradle/gradle-enterprise-build-validation-scripts/README.md

 By default, the scripts fetching build scan data try to find the access key in the `enterprise/keys.properties` file within the Gradle user home directory (`~/.gradle` by default).
 Alternatively, the access key can be specified via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.
 You can also authenticate with the Export API using username and password instead by setting the `GRADLE_ENTERPRISE_USERNAME` and `GRADLE_ENTERPRISE_PASSWORD` environment variables.

+#### Configuring custom value lookup names

+The scripts that fetch build scan data expect some of it to be present as custom values (Git repository, branch name, and commit id).
+By default, the scripts assume that these custom values have been created by the [Common Custom User Data Gradle plugin](https://plugins.gradle.org/plugin/com.gradle.common-custom-user-data-gradle-plugin).
+If you are not using that plugin but your build still captures the same data under different custom value names, you can provide a mapping file so that the required data can be extracted from your build scans.
+An example mapping file named mapping.example can be found at the same location as where the scripts are located.

 #### Redirecting build scan publishing

 The scripts that run one or more builds locally can be configured to publish build scans to a different